samelstob/notes/management-notes/podcasts/software-architecture-radio.md

 # Tudor Girba on Solving Problems Without

-Softawre devevlopers transform data problems into decision making problems
+Software developers transform data problems into decision making problems

 When developers have their own problem they fall back to the most basic means
 - reading source code.
 Trying to put it all in your head - it's in humane - like plowing the field with you bare hands.

-WHen developers read code they want to understand enough to make a decision.
+When developers read code they want to understand enough to make a decision.
 Instead of code reading I call it assessment.
 No two systems have the exact problems - they may have the same classes of problems but not the exact same problem.